Extracting Dual Analytic Geometries of Linear Transformations to Achieve Efficient Computation: Numerical Simulations

+This formulation ensures basis functions of the same azimuthal frequency are clustered, thereby exposing the block-diagonal structure of the kernel operator under rotational symmetry.
+For the structured grid, the column index $j \in \{0, \dots, N-1\}$ is mapped from the discrete grid indices $(a, b)$ as:

+where $a \in \{0, \dots, N_{\theta}-1\}$ and $b \in \{0, \dots, N_{\phi}-1\}$ denote the indices for colatitude and azimuthal angles, respectively, such that the colatitude and azimuthal point at $j$-th column is $(\theta_a,\phi_b)$.
+This arrangement corresponds to longitudinal scans at fixed latitudinal rings.
+For the random sampling scheme, the column ordering follows the sequence of the randomly generated points.

-\textit{Geometry Learning.} Denote \( \mathcal{H}_l := \mathrm{Span}\{Y_{l}^m\}_{m=-l}^{l} \) as the eigenspace associated with spherical harmonics of degree \( l \), which has dimension \( 2l + 1 \).
-Any orthonormal basis spanning \( \mathcal{H}_l \) is valid, and there is no intrinsic ordering of the eigenfunctions within a fixed \( l \).
-Any orthogonal transformation of the basis yields an equally valid representation.
-To uncover a meaningful organization of both the eigenfunctions and the sample points on the sphere, we apply Algorithm~\ref{alg:questionnaire} to the matrix of spherical harmonic eigenvectors.
-Let \( K = \{(l, m)\} \) denote the index set of eigenfunctions, and let \( X = \{(\theta_i, \phi_i)\}_{i=1}^N \) denote the set of sampled spatial points on the sphere.
+\textit{Geometry Learning.} To discover a meaningful organization of both the eigenfunctions and the sample points on the sphere, we apply Algorithm~\ref{alg:questionnaire} to the matrix of spherical harmonic eigenvectors.
+Let \( K \) denote the index set of eigenfunctions, and let \( X \) denote the set of sampled spatial points on the sphere.
 The initial affinity matrix \( W_K \) is computed using cosine similarity.
 Multiscale trees \( \mathcal{T}_X \) and \( \mathcal{T}_K \) are constructed, and the corresponding tree-based affinities \( W_{\mathcal{T}_X}^{\mathrm{corr}} \) and \( W_{\mathcal{T}_K}^{\mathrm{corr}} \) are used to guide hierarchical partitioning.
 This is followed by Algorithm~\ref{alg:affinity_ordering}, which recovers an intrinsic reordering that reflects the underlying geometric structure of both domains.

-The left panel of Figure~\ref{fig:SH_embedding} displays an embedding of the first three spherical harmonic eigenvectors in the randomly sampled setting, with the learned space-filling curve smoothly traversing the point cloud.
-The right panel of Figure~\ref{fig:SH_embedding} shows an embedding of the eigenvectors up to degree $l_{max}$, colored according to the learned ordering.
-These visualizations demonstrate that our algorithm successfully reveals a latent organization within the spherical harmonic basis and the spatial domain.
-Figures~\ref{fig:SH_random} shows the corresponding kernel matrices for $N = 256$ before and after organization by Algorithm~\ref{alg:questionnaire}.
-The organized matrix reveals the local regularity and blockwise structures.